Background Link to heading

 dokku storage:mount mealie /var/lib/dokku/data/storage/mealie:/app/data

 Since this is a bind mount on the host, there may be permission issues, depending on the container.
 The storage:ensure-directory command has multiple options for setting the uid/gid if you run into issues.
-Certain containers also support uid/gid mapping (like this one with the PUID, PGUID env vars), so use those if needed.
+Certain containers also support uid/gid mapping (like this one with the PUID, PGID env vars), so use those if needed.

 dokku domains:report